Privacy-R1: Privacy-Aware Multi-LLM Agent Collaboration via Reinforcement Learning: Privacy-R1

-To solve the problem defined in Section~\ref{sec:problem_formulation}, we reframe Privacy-Conscious Delegation as a sequential decision-making problem.
-We introduce a RL framework called \textbf{PrivacyPAD} short for \textbf{ \underline{PRIVACY} \underline{P}reservation policy \underline{A}gent for dynamic \underline{D}elegation} that trains a policy agent to learn an optimal, dynamic routing policy.
+As shown in Figure ~\ref{fig:f2}, to solve the problem defined in Section~\ref{sec:problem_formulation}, we reframe Privacy-Conscious Delegation as a sequential decision-making problem.
+We introduce a RL framework called \textbf{Privacy-R1} short for \textbf{ \underline{PRIVACY} preservation policy agent for dynamic delegation via \underline{R}einforcement Learning} that trains a policy agent to learn an optimal, dynamic routing policy.
 This section details the architecture of our agent, the design of our reward function, and the training procedure used to optimize the policy.